 Rhys has a primarily General Crime practice both prosecuting and defending in the Crown and Magistrates’ Court.
-Since joining Chambers in March 2018 following successful completion of his Pupillage, Rhys has been instructed in a variety of Crown Court trials such as the Supply of Class A drugs and Fraud offences.
+Since joining Chambers in March 2018 following successful completion of his Pupillage, Rhys has been instructed in a variety of Crown Court trials such as the Supply of Class A drugs, Armed Robbery and Sexual Offences.

 Prior to joining Chambers, Rhys worked in Portfolio Management at the Royal Bank of Scotland managing a debt book of in excess of £440m.
-This has left Rhys well suited to dealing with Fraud and Financial Crime cases due to his financial analysis skills.
+This experience equips Rhys to deal with Fraud and Financial Crime cases due to the financial analysis skills gained in that previous career.

 Rhys has conducted various Prosecutions in the Magistrates Court both in the Adult and Youth Courts.
 He is regularly instructed by the Crown Prosecution Service to Prosecute Appeals against Conviction and Sentence in the Crown Court.